frequently asked questions...

 "I can see lots of condensation on the glass"

 Condensation is a good sign.
-If your terrarium is dripping with big drops of water, then take the lid off for a week or two and then replace.
+If your terrarium is dripping with big drops of water, then take the lid off for a night or two and then replace.
 We don't wan't it to be too wet as this can introduce rot.
 Slight condensation is what we are looking for.

 "my terraium has some white fluff"